As the most northern city on Vancouver Island, Campbell River is located on the edge of wilderness.

 My favourite place on Quadra Island is Main Lake Provincial Park.
 The main feature is a large intricately shaped lake that is perfect for exploring by kayak or canoe.
 There are a number of $5/night backcountry campgrounds scattered around the lake.

 Go skiing or snowboarding at Mount Washington Alpine Resort

 Mount Washington Alpine Resort is Vancouver Island’s premier skiing and snowboarding destination and it is located just 45 minutes south of Campbell River.
 I worked here for three seasons and lived in the village for a while too.

-Mount Washington is an ideal destination for beginners as it has a expansive learning area called ‘Easy Acres.’
-The mountain has regular ‘Discovery Days’ providing free lessons, ticket and rentals to complete beginners.
+Mount Washington is an ideal destination for beginners as it has an expansive learning area called ‘Easy Acres.’
+The mountain has regular ‘Discovery Days’ providing free lessons, tickets and rentals to complete beginners.

 The thing I really love about Mount Washington, however, is that skiing here offers the chance to see the ocean from the summit.
 The rugged peaks of Strathcona Provincial Park are visible in the other direction as well.

 Not into downhill skiing?
 Mount Washington has a separate Nordic area with excellent cross-country skiing and snowshoeing trails.